The blog post about this blog

 Site-Only Examples

-Site-only pieces often include Spotify widgets, GitHub routes and stats, Umami analytics proxy routes, holiday components, comments UI, and posts or project content that do not fit a generic starter.
+The exclude list in the template changes as the site changes.
+I keep things like the Spotify widgets, GitHub routes and stats, Umami analytics proxy routes, holiday components, comments UI, and posts or project content that do not fit a generic starter.

 Update Site Identity